Why Do People In Japan Live So Long

 Universal Healthcare: Accessible and Affordable Care for All

 Japan's universal healthcare system ensures that all citizens have access to affordable and high-quality medical care.
-This system plays a crucial role in preventing and managing chronic diseases, promoting early detection, and extending lifespan.
+This system matters a lot in preventing and managing chronic diseases, promoting early detection, and extending lifespan Easy to understand, harder to ignore..

 Comprehensive Coverage